dnhansen/comark/week05.md

 ### Task 10

 There is a typo in the example: The first dollar sign should not be there!
 To be clear, we use the command `echo $?` to print the exit code of the previous command.

-It is apparently not easy to print numbers using assembly.
-Answers to [this question](https://stackoverflow.com/questions/17357467/how-to-print-a-number-in-arm-assembly) on StackOverflow indicate that using the `printf` function from the C library is the way to go.
-Hence we use exit codes to get an output instead.
+Note that it does *not* work to write something like

+    ./array && echo $?

+Evaluation proceeds left to right and `&&` short-circuits, which means that evaluation ends when a process evaluates to something 'falsy' (since `&&` is supposed to be an AND, the entire expression is false if just one of the subexpressions is false).
+But a command is 'truthy' if its exit code is `0`, and 'falsy' otherwise.
+Since we use the exit code as output for our program, we obviously can't rely on it being `0`!

+In this week's hand-in we will learn how to properly print numbers!

 ## Hand-in

-TODO

-## Further reading

-TODO
+As mentioned above, the `write` system call takes as arguments a file descriptor (in `r0`, here standard output), the addres of the string to be printed (in `r1`), and the size in bytes of the string to be printed (in `r2`).
+This explains the values we place into the registers in the `single-dig.s` program.

+Furthermore, by 'exit gracefully' we just mean that the program exits with exit code `0`, indicating that no error has occurred.
+Compare the `array.s` program from the exercises where the exit code would appear to indicate that an error actually had occurred!

+To understand how to use the `strb` instruction, recall from the exercises how multi-byte numbers are represented on the Raspberry Pi.
+Why can we store the eight least significant bits of a 32-bit number?